- Situational crisis

 - Be sure to consider all possible medical/trauma causes or behavior (hypoglycemia, overdose, substance abuse, hypoxia, head injury, etc.).

-- Ketamine dosing in this protocol will cause disassociation and unconsciousness even though patient will appear awake
+- Ketamine dosing in this protocol will cause disassociation and unconsciousness even though patient will appear awake.
+IM injections >5 mL should be split over two separate syringes.

 - Any patient who is handcuffed or restrained by law enforcement and transported by EMS must be accompanied by law enforcement in the ambulance.